PacktPublishing/Kubernetes---An-Enterprise-Guide-2E/chapter4/k8gb-example/README.md

 - The scripts in this repo
 - A DNS server with permissions to create a new Zone that will be delegated to the CoreDNS servers in the K8s clusters
 - The required K8GB DNS entries for the CoreDNS servers in each K8s clusters (For our example, we will use a Windows 2019 Server as the DNS server)
 - All scripts assume an internal subnet range of 10.2.1.0/24    -    You will need to edit the values for your network
+- The main Edge DNS server you are using for this implementation should be the default DNS server for your clients.

 # Using the Scripts to create the Infrastructure
 The following list contains a high level overview of how the scripts can be used to create the K8GB deployment described in Chapter 4.